radekstepan/coding-challenges/README.md

 *tl;dr: Serve the target audience.*

-The app doesn't have any [blank slate](https://basecamp.com/books/Getting%20Real.pdf), links to help, 404 etc. If we are replacing an existing app, we'll have to make sure that no links break and updates are graceful.
+The app doesn't have any [blank slate](https://basecamp.com/books/Getting%20Real.pdf), notifications, links to help, error pages etc. If we are replacing an existing app, we'll also have to make sure that no links break and deployments result in no downtime.

 Who is our target audience?
 - Locale requirements?